superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 ### Vector Search
 **Dense vectors, or embeddings** are arrays with a high number of dimensions, filled predominantly with meaningful, non-zero values.
 Machine learning frequently employs these to represent the underlying semantics and connections of words in a numerical format, thereby effectively encapsulating their semantic essence.
 Dense vector search is a method used in semantic search systems for finding similar items in a vector space.

 A common approach to vector search is [cosine similarity search](https://en.wikipedia.org/wiki/Cosine_similarity).
 Cosine similarity is calculated as the result of the dot product of the vectors, normalized by the multiplication of their magnitudes.
-The nearer the outcome is to 1, the greater the similarity between the vectors.
+The nearer the outcome is to 1, the more similar the vectors are.

 **C(A,B) = cos(θ) = A.B / ||A|| ||B||**

 ### Combination
 The results from each algorithm have to be fused to implement a hybrid search.
 There are various strategies to combine them and get a score.
-Typically, we use a certain formula to balance the keyword search score and vector search score to meet our requirements.
-Here's the formula we use:
+To balance the keyword search score and vector search score to meet our requirements, we use the following formula:

 **H = (1-α) K + αV**

 where,